ATL-WDI-Curriculum/css-flexbox/readme.md

 Obviously, this layout won't work on tiny screens, unless you really like super-skinny columns.
 It's common to stack things on top of each other for mobile views to make one single column.

-Before flex box, this involved a lot of pushing and shoving with dimensions and positioning.
+Before flexbox, this involved a lot of pushing and shoving with dimensions and positioning.
 You would essentially have to write two completely separate stylesheets: one for mobile, and one for desktop.

-With flex box, just change the `flex-direction` for smaller screen sizes, and you're pretty much done!
+With flexbox, just change the `flex-direction` for smaller screen sizes, and you're pretty much done!

 ```
 body{